talwrii/plugin-repl/README.md

 ## Alternatives and prior work
 * You can [use plugins](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) to do the same things that you can do with Plugin REPL but this tends to mean more code.
 * [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate JavaScript code in code blocks.
 [Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple programming languages.
 Neither give you access to Obsidian API objects to let you do scripting.
-* [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute JavasSript in code blocks.
+* [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute JavaScript in code blocks.
 It gives you access to the `app` object.
 * [Templater](https://github.com/SilentVoid13/Templater) defines a template language with JavaScript code blocks.
 It's API gives you access to the `app` object and people have used "Templates" that when run script Obsidian.

 Many plugins can create commands at run time from within Obsidian - but they tend to be for more specific uses.
 I was influenced by [obsidian-open-settings](https://github.com/Mara-Li/obsidian-open-settings) for this, as well as for the `openSettings` command.